Home

 Josemaria Escriva was a Spanish Roman Catholic priest who founded the religious organization Opus Dei.
 His feast day is celebrated on June 26, the anniversary of his death in 1975.
 He was beatified on May 17, 1992, and canonized on October 6, 2002, both by Pope John Paul II.
 The stamp above was issued to commemorate the canonization.

 Born in Barbastro, Spain, on January 9, 1902, Escriva was raised in a devout Catholic family and was imbued with faith and Christian values.
 Educated in Spain, he was ordained a priest in 1925 and went on to earn a doctorate at the Lateran in Rome.
 His clerical work brought him into contact with people from all walks of life, although he focused on children, the sick and the poor among those he served.
-Based on “divine inspiration”, he founded Opus Dei on October 2, 1928.

 Opus Dei is an organization that includes both lay people and clergy and is founded on the belief that everyone is called to holiness by God and, moreover, ordinary life can lead to sanctity.
-Escriva is best known for his publication is The Way, which has been translated into many languages.
+Escriva is best known for his publication The Way, which has been translated into many languages.

 “Your ordinary contact with God takes place where your fellow men, your yearnings, your work, and your affection are.
 There you have your daily encounter with Christ.”